alfie-ns/alfie-ns.github.io/scripts.md

 <!--I use bash-scripts to automate nearly everything on my mac, particularty for git and vscode...elaborate [ ] -->

 ### 1001-CW q3a.sh
+this script is a revised version if my q3a.sh hand in; first checks if MaccOS thus no need for g++ compilation, f
 '''bash
 #!/bin/bash